Fred Buscaglione: Biography

-Ferdinando Buscaglione was born in Turin, Italy on 23 November 1921.
+Ferdinando Buscaglione was born in Turin on 23 November 1921.
 The father was a painter and the mother a porter and piano teacher, both coming from Graglia, his great passion for music appeared at a very young age.
 When he was 11, his parents enrolled him at the Giuseppe Verdi Conservatory in Turin.
 During his teen years, he performed at nightclubs in Turin singing jazz and playing double bass and violin.

 During World War II, he was incarcerated in an American internment camp in Sardinia.
 His musical talent was apparent and he was allowed to join the orchestra of the allied radio station of Cagliari.
 This permitted Buscaglione to continue to make music and to experiment with new sounds and rhythms coming from the U.S. (Most foreign music had been officially forbidden by the Italian Fascist regime.)

 After the war, Buscaglione returned to Turin and went to live in Via Eusebio Bava 26 bis and resumed working as a musician for various bands.
 He then formed his own group, the Asternovas.
-During a tour in Switzerland in 1949 he met and married the half-German half-Moroccan entertainer Fatima Robin's.
+During a tour in Switzerland in 1949 he met and married the Moroccan-German entertainer Fatima Robin's.
 In the meantime he was gradually creating his public character, inspired by Clark Gable and Mickey Spillane's gangsters.
 His friend Leo Chiosso was a lyricist who wrote many of his songs.
 Together they wrote the hits that brought nationwide fame to Buscaglione: Che bambola (Whatta babe!), Teresa non sparare (Theresa, don't shoot!), Eri piccola così (You were small like that), Guarda che luna (Look, What A (beautiful) Moon), Love in Portofino, Porfirio Villarosa (a caricature of Porfirio Rubirosa), Whisky facile (Easy Whiskey).